-Since that short chat with my friend, I have come to see this perfectionism in a lot of the students and clients I coach.
+Since that short chat with my friend, I have seen this perfectionism in a lot of the students and clients I coach.
 At times, it does hurt their job and does damage to their personal brand.
 Often, your demand to do better is making you do worse.

 The Need to Not Make a Mistake

-In a recent coaching call, Jane (not her real name) was very focused on not making a mistake.
+In a recent coaching call, Jane (not her real name) explained her fear of making mistakes at work.
 Her job required her to troubleshoot system problems when an outage occurred and put her customers out of service.
 She thought she should know her job well and therefore hated to ask questions.
 Her focus was to avoid all mistakes and show others that she knew her stuff.
 But it was damaging her.
 Instead – she often made many mistakes.
-She even would do the wrong work for the wrong reason because she failed first to understand the real problem.
+She would do the wrong work for the wrong reason because she failed first to understand the real problem.

 I have seen this scenario many times.
 Oddly, most have been women.
 Not sure if that means anything – but just an observation.